-Administrative Coordinator: Tamara Hominuke - tamara.hominuke@usask.ca - (306) 966-6946
+Senior Administrative Coordinator: Tamara Hominuke - tamara.hominuke@usask.ca - (306) 966-6946

-Administrative Assistant: Joelle Cote - joelle.cote@usask.ca - (306) 966-7202
+Administrative Assistant: Amy Pollock - amy.pollock@usask.ca (306) 966-7202

 During these sessions, students will discuss and practice relevant history taking for the system they are studying, practice key physical exam techniques and identify which clinical findings may be expected in some common diseases processes.
 Students will work in small groups with a clinician preceptor and simulated patients.